 The committee further recommends the establishment of a North Carolina Textile Heritage Network, wherein the state textile museum would be the central hub.
-Other museums-such as those in Cooleemee, Edenton, Erwin, Gastonia, Glencoe, Kannapolis, and Mooresville-would remain private nonprofits or local government-sponsored entities but would become nodes in this network, allowing access to a wider variety of materials and visitor experiences across the state.
+Other museums-such as those in Cooleemee, Edenton, Erwin, Glencoe, Kannapolis, and Mooresville-would remain private nonprofits or local government-sponsored entities but would become nodes in this network, allowing access to a wider variety of materials and visitor experiences across the state.
 The network would provide for joint programming, coordinated calendars of events, and similar services.

 Administration of the network would be included in the work plan of the textile museum and should require no additional appropriations.
-The Textile Heritage Network could also encourage or promote other kinds of partnerships and activities, such as joint programming with the Wilson College of Textiles at North Carolina State University.